Hyophorbe lagenicaulis: Description

 Bottle palm has a large swollen (sometimes bizarrely so) trunk.
 It is a myth that the trunk is a means by which the palm stores water.
 Bottle palms have only four to six leaves open at any time.
 The leaves of young palms have a red or orange tint, but a deep green is assumed at maturity.
 The flowers of the palm arise from under the crownshaft.

 This species is often confused with its relative, the Spindle Palm, which also has a swollen trunk.
 But the Spindle palm's trunk swells in the middle (resembling the shape of a spindle), whereas the trunk of the Bottle palm swells from near the base and tapers further up.

 Its inflorescence branches in 4 orders, and its 2.5 cm fruits can be orange or black.
 The trunk of both species becomes more and more slender as the palm ages.

-On Mauritius, the only other extant Hyophorbe species is the common Hyophorbe vaughanii.
+On Mauritius, the only other extant Hyophorbe species is the exceedingly rare and critically endangered Hyophorbe vaughanii.
 The Bottle palm can be distinguished from this species by its swollen trunk when young; by its much smaller (2.5 cm) orange or black fruits; and by its inflorescence, which branches in four orders rather than three.